What Is Autism?

 Stem cell therapy has shown great potential for treating ASDs.
 Fetal stem cells, Mesenchymal stem cells, neural stem cells, umbilical cord and amniotic fluid-derived stem cells and Induced pluripotent stem cells can be used for treatment of autism.
 The combination of CD34+ and mesenchymal stem cells has shown to induce synergistic effects in neurological disorders.
 Various medical reports suggests that after stem cell therapy patients have shown improvements in eye coordination, writing, balancing, cognition, and speech and showed reduced hypersensitivity to noises and smells.
 The redesign of brain architecture, generated from reprogrammed somatic cells isolated from living patients, reverses or ameliorates the symptoms of disorder.

-Stem cell therapy with success rate of 90%-92% is considered as one of the most powerful treatment method for autism.
+Stem cell therapy can cure autism with success rate of 90%-92% is considered as one of the most powerful treatment method for autism.
 In conclusion stem cell therapy may be safe and effective treatment for autism patients.

 For stem cell treatment minimum 5 days hospitalization is needed which involves involves a physical examination and blood testing on Day 1, followed by intravenous infusions of Mesenchymal stem cells (MSCs) on Days 2-5.
 Stem cell transplant is one time procedure.